Related News Articles

 Should we be excited or skeptical about AI Health tool announcements?

 For some, the jury should still be out.
-Clearly the tech vendors, surrounded by media enthusiasm, are proud of what they are (or almost, so, so close!) doing.
+Clearly the tech vendors, surrounded by media and investor enthusiasm, are proud of what they are (or almost, so, so close!) doing.
 The theory, of course, is that consumers are already using their tools to answer health questions, so why not formalize the offering, describing how initial usage (Boston Children’s Hospital, etc.) results are positive.
 Ah, but even OpenAI the company, is not so certain: When asked about ChatGPT’s reliability with health facts, a spokeswoman said its models had become more reliable and accurate in health scenarios compared with previous versions, but she also didn’t provide hard numbers showing hallucination rates when giving medical advice.

 As for life-and-death decisions, not so fast.
 In 2019, Google tried to be helpful by accessing millions of health records but it ran directly into a solid wall of distrust from consumers.
 Despite its tech ability, users did not trust a company whose marketing revenue stream was built on data grabbed from users without their permission.
 And there was the Gemini disaster that converted the race of white famous people to people of color.
 Clearly ChatGPT Health and Claude will not want to run straight into solid walls of misjudgment (at best) or at least mischaracterization.